hr21don/Google-Keep-Clone/README.md

 <h1> Hello, Friend! </h1>
 ```

-## Master Branch
+## FirstDeploy Branch

-Vist the master branch, to view Part 1 of the Keeper App.
+Vist the FirstDeploy branch, to view Part 1 of the Keeper App.

 ## Tester Branch